Why Is My Border Terrier Aggressive?

 Border Terrier Adoption And Rescue

 Adopting can be very helpful when you want Border Terrier mixtures.
-If you’ve only ever purchased a single purebred from a breeder that’s very expensive!
+If you’ve only ever purchased a single purebred from a very expensive breeder!

 One other advantage to adopting a rescue dog is that they try to make it possible for them to rehome them.
 Wouldn’t you consider bringing home dogs who have never bitten humans before?
 That’s what shelters are aiming for.